Blog Posts 5 Fulfillment Strategies to Delight Your Customers

 2. Provide Responsive Service

-When a customer places an order, it’s time to kick into high gear.
-To fill orders faster, consider expanding your use of automation – from wearable RF technology and robots to pick-to-light and automated label application/manifesting.
+Fulfill customer orders faster by expanding your use of automation – from wearable RF technology and robots to pick-to-light and automated label application/manifesting.
 Automated fulfillment and material handling solutions can help optimize order turnaround and delivery times.

-Take time to analyze your fulfillment processes to ensure that orders can move as quickly as possible once they’re received into your OMS.
-Finetune receiving and evaluate picking and packing processes to ensure optimal efficiencies.
-Also, look for opportunities to delay product configuration or customization until the last possible moment, so you’re better able to accommodate changing customer demands.
+Analyze your fulfillment processes to ensure that orders move as quickly as possible once they’re received into your OMS.
+Finetune receiving and pick-pack processes to ensure optimal efficiencies.
+Also, consider delaying product customization until the last possible moment, so you can be more responsive to changing customer demands.

 Of course, you’ll want to add lines and staffing to accommodate order volume.

 3. Offer Range of Delivery Options.

 Free next-day delivery offerings are pressuring retailers to step up their game.
 If this level of service is unrealistic, you can still offer attractive options for reliable, fast and free or low-cost shipping.

 Start by analyzing your distribution network.
 With two or more strategically located distribution centers, it’s possible to reach 90% of U.S. consumers via ground rather than expedited service.

 Once you have the right network in place, your OMS can identify the best source to pull from for the fastest, most cost-effective service.